 Each of its two stereo channels offers 4 parametric EQ bands and a low-pass and high-pass filter.
 These bands offer notable overlap, and each band has a significant adjustable frequency range.

 The bands can be set to boost or cut by up to 20 dB and can offer either bell curve filters or shelving filters.
 The Q factor (for bell curve filters) or resonance/slope (for shelving filters) is also fully adjustable.

 Each channel also comes with its own gain control from -6 to +4 dB.
 The tube gain stages are made possible with 2 x 5751, 4 x 6922 vacuum tubes.

 The Native Instruments Passive EQ (link to check it out at Native Instruments) is a superb “passive” styled EQ plugin.
 It captures the sound of high-end tube-powered gear like the aforementioned Massive Passive and even has the same stereo 4-band processing with LPF and HPF.

-Native Instrument’s Passive EQ offers per-band stereo link, M/S processing and A/B mode.
+Native Instrument’s Passive EQ offers per-band stereo linking, M/S processing and A/B mode.

-This plugin was modeled in collaboration with the renowned Softube.
+This plugin was modelled in collaboration with the renowned Softube.

 Native Instruments is featured in the following My New Microphone articles:

 • Top 11 Best MIDI Controller Brands In The World

 • Top 11 Best Virtual/Software Instrument Plugin Brands